ezeslucky/aithor-docs/README.md

 	• If you’ve added new pages or sections, don’t forget to update docs.json to include them in the sidebar navigation.
 	• We welcome tri-lingual contributions (English, Simplified Chinese, Japanese) — contribute in one or more languages if possible.

-Please submit PRs to this repository instead of the legacy one: 📘 https://github.com/langgenius/dify-docs

 Thanks again for being part of Dify’s documentation journey!